vinayak-mehta/present/docs/gallery/the-hitchhikers-guide-to-clis-in-python/index.rst

 The Hitchhiker's Guide to CLIs in Python
 ----------------------------------------

-A talk about terminals and CLIs
+A talk about terminals and CLIs, and how to make CLIs using Python.

 .. image:: /_static/gallery/the-hitchhikers-guide-to-clis-in-python.png
     :align: center